St. Edward Fr. Louis F Knight

 Who are the Knights?

-From the moment of our founding in 1882, charity has been the first principle of the Knights of Columbus.
+Since our founding in 1882, charity has been the first principle of the Knights of Columbus.
 We are men of faith and men of action.

-In 2015, the Knights of Columbus set a new all-time record for the 17th consecutive year.
-Our charitable donations increased from 2014 by more than $1.5 million to a new total of $175,079,192.
+In 2015, the Knights of Columbus set a new record for the 17th consecutive year.
+Our charitable donations increased from 2014 more than $1.5 million to a new total of $175,079,192.
 In addition, we achieved our highest level of charitable service in 2015, volunteering more than 73.4 million hours of service.
 The number of service hours contributed by Knights rose in 2015 by more than a million over the previous year’s total.

 If you’d like to be a part of an international organization of more than 1.9 million Catholic men whose principal work involves helping others in need, we'd like to meet you and invite you to join us.